-If you want to set up regularly scheduled overseas payments then resist using a bank.
-Currency transfer services are simply better when sending overseas.
+If you want to set up regularly scheduled overseas payments, resist using a bank.
+Currency transfer services are simply better when sending money overseas.

 Fees for receiving money into your bank account

-However when you receive money with an international currency transfer service it can be deposited directly into your bank account without any extra fees and at better exchange rates while some providers will let you collect it as cash or a cheque.
+However, when you receive money with an international currency transfer service, it can be deposited directly into your bank account without any extra fees and at better exchange rates.
+Some providers will let you collect it as cash or a cheque.

 How to compare international money transfer services